-The simplest carbohydrates which cannot be hydrolysed to smaller molecules.
-Their general formula is (CH2O)n where n = 3 – 7
+The simplest carbohydrates which cannot be hydrolysed into smaller molecules are called monosaccharides.
+Their general formula is (CH2O)n, where n = 3 – 7

 Why cannot vitamin C be stored in our body?

-Vitamin C is not stored in our body because it is a water-soluble vitamin.
+Vitamin C cannot be stored in our body because it is a water-soluble vitamin.
 It gets excreted from the body through sweat or urine.
-So they must be supplied in the diet regularly.
+So, they must be supplied in the diet regularly.

-What are the expected products of hydrolysis of lactose?
+What are the expected products of the hydrolysis of lactose?